komozoi/libmagelesschain/docs/indexes.md

 The matching machinery for override families is `StateOverrideRegistry` (see [state overrides](state-overrides.md)).

-## Reads in Phase 1
+## Reads

 Indexes can be queried directly from the backend as soon as `registerIndexes` has populated them.
-There is no required read API on `Index` itself; what queries look like is part of the application's index implementation.
+There is no required read API on `BlockchainIndex` itself; what queries look like is part of the application's index implementation.
 Typical patterns:

 ```cpp
 backend.index<BalanceIndex>(0)->balanceOf(account, blockHeight);